 History of the Foundation

-The Educational Advancement Foundation was founded in 1969 by Harry Lucas, Jr., who serves as Chairman of the Board of Trustees.
-Today, the Foundation is headquartered in Austin, Texas.
-It is governed by six trustees:
+The Educational Advancement Foundation (EAF) was founded in 1969 by Harry Lucas, Jr. Today, the Foundation is headquartered in Austin, Texas, and is governed by six trustees:

 - Harry Lucas, Jr., Chairman

 - Don Wukasch